adamchainz/techblog/_posts/2014-07-23-five-neat-little-python-libraries.markdown

 by the code might be impossible, but you can at least check for their type and existence.

 **Where?**

 * `pip install schema`
 * [Documentation on Github Readme](https://github.com/halst/schema#schema-validation-just-got-pythonic)
 * [Source on Github halst/schema](https://github.com/halst/schema)

+## 6. Bonus!! django-unchained

+**What??**

+We've all heard of django for web app development; now there's the awesome **Django Unchained** library to take it to the next level.
+You'll have to `pip install django-unchained` to find out what it's all about.

 ---